Is flavor discrete?: From traditional symmetry to modular symmetry. Two problems.

 (iii) transformation of fermion bi-linears,

 (iv) weights of modular forms,

 (v) types of modular forms with given transformation properties in the case of high weights.

 At each step there are multiple possibilities.
 Huge number of possible charge prescriptions form huge discrete parameter space.
-Algorithm for model building and scanning possibilities can be elaborated for selection of charge prescriptions which lead to agreement with observations.
-Principles which select point (few points) in this space were never discussed.
+In model building the algorithm of scanning of the possibilities in particular, selection of charge prescriptions can be elaborated which lead to agreement with observations.
+In fact, principles that select the point (few points) in this space were never discussed.